dzand-cmd/execution-aware-backtester/README.md

 ## Overview

-This project implements an execution-aware trading simulator that models how trading strategies behave under realistic market execution constraints.
+This project implements an execution-aware backtester that models how trading strategies behave under realistic market execution constraints.
 It simulates order placement, partial fills, slippage, and execution delays to bridge the gap between theoretical signals and real-world trading performance.

 The objective is to evaluate how execution frictions impact strategy profitability and risk-adjusted returns.